niharhEAVR/Cohort-3.0-Webdev/class_12/03_frontend+backend/notes/02_notes.md

+# All you need to do is run the backend code and click on the link `http:localhost:3000` and the frontend html will automatically runs

 Let's break down what each part of your code does and how it serves your frontend files from the `public` directory.
 You’ve structured your project like this:

 ```